 Dingo Fence, Oodnadatta Track

-READ NEXT: 13 Things To Do In Coober Pedy, South Australia
+READ NEXT: Best Things To Do In Coober Pedy, South Australia

 Alberrie Creek and Mutonia Sculpture Park

 Heading north from Marree, you’ll surely notice some unique art once you reach Alberrie Creek.
 The former siding on the Old Ghan Railway now serves as an installation of metal sculptures made from recycled rubbish.
-Look out for the two towering airplanes and giant metal dingo that sit at the entrance to Mutonia Sculpture Park.
+Check out the old Ghan railway sidings, where you can explore a former rocket tracking site, visit the ruins of a telegraph repeater station, and see South Australia’s longest bridge.
+Also, look out for the two towering aeroplanes and giant metal dingo that sit at the entrance to Mutonia Sculpture Park.

 Ghan Railway Sidings – Curdimurka